 Students are encouraged to present and discuss any concern or complaint, with The Los Angeles Film School staff and/or faculty and/or administrator.
 In the event of a concern, grievance or complaint that is not satisfactorily addressed in a meeting with the appropriate staff/faculty/administrator, a student may submit a complaint questionnaire form online at www.lafilm.edu/accreditation/student-complaints.
 The complaint will be received by the Education Administrator, Edwin Cruz.
-The Education Administrator will serve as an impartial representative of the institution who is not directly involved in the area of complaint, another institution staff member will be assigned for assurance of serving as an impartial representation.
+The Education Administrator will serve as an impartial representative of the institution who is not directly involved in the area of complaint.
+If the Education Administrator must be recused due to involvement in the area of complaint, another institution staff member will be assigned for assurance of serving as an impartial representation.
 The Education Administrator will direct and facilitate each complaint with the appropriate Staff/Faculty member with the goal being to obtain a satisfactory resolution and/or ultimate clarification.
 Students will receive initial acknowledgment of the complaint and may be contacted for additional input.
 Students should be willing to be involved in discussion and communication towards resolution.
 Upon completion of the review of facts and evidence, the student will be notified of the final decision by the appropriate staff/faculty member within 30 days of receiving the grievance in writing.